 This is especially challenging at the billing level.
 Even if a provider is dedicated to adolescent confidentiality, their billing practices can involve creating highly detailed statements, especially explanation of benefits (EOBs) that list lab tests, prescriptions, or diagnoses that break confidentiality.
 For providers, this means they will need to address their pediatric medical billing and coding services to review for confidentiality.
 Some will need to consider reviewing options with pediatric medical billing companies for support.

-In some cases, some modifiers that are used with preventative services provided under the Patient Protection and Affordable Care Act can be used to generate non-itemized EOB statements.
-These modifiers also signal to third-party payers that a claim needs special treatment, since many plans also send an EOB that details information like services provided, labs, and office visit information.
-Other options include having a practice of referrals to alternate health care centers if billing disclosure is a risk and confidential billing is still a challenge.
+In some cases, certain modifiers used with preventive services provided under the Patient Protection and Affordable Care Act can be used to generate non-itemized EOB statements.
+These modifiers also signal to third-party payers that a claim requires special handling, since many plans also issue an EOB that details services provided, labs, and office visit information.
+Other options include establishing a practice of referrals to alternate healthcare centers when billing disclosure is a concern, as the industry faces growing confidential billing challenges across payer environments.

 Addressing confidentiality in your pediatric medical billing and coding services can require much more than simply using a new modifier or referral.
 You will need to train and prepare your staff on questions and how to address the issue with sensitivity.
 This can include comfort with topics and issues around adolescent sexuality, informing them about confidentiality issues, at both the national, state and local levels, and using “code words” to support the safety and security of adolescent patients.